 Do not remove the object.
 Keep your pet calm and warm and take it directly to your veterinarian.

 Take your pet to your veterinarian right away.
 If you can see the object, you can try to very carefully remove it.
 Have someone try to keep your pet’s mouth open for you to do this, but keep in mind that your pet (if still conscious) may be panicked and may try to bite.

-If you are not able to dislodge the object, you can attempt to perform the Heimlich maneuver.
+If you are not able to dislodge the object, you can attempt to perform abdominal thrusts.
 Learn how with this video:

 Poisoning or Swallowing Something They Shouldn’t

 Call your veterinarian right away.
 Your veterinarian may instruct you on how to induce vomiting in your pet.
 However, it is not always safe to do so.
 Some substances can do more damage if your pet vomits, so make sure to speak with your veterinarian first.

 This is an emergency.
 Confirm your pet is not breathing by listening near its nose, or watching its chest.
 Check in your pet’s mouth to make sure there is nothing obstructing the airway.

 Check for a heartbeat by placing your hands on both sides of your pet’s chest around the armpit area or just beside the elbow.
 Feel for 10-15 seconds.
 If there is no heartbeat, begin CPR.
 If a heartbeat is present but your pet is not breathing, perform mouth-to-mouth breathing, but do not perform chest compressions.

 Bring your pet to your veterinarian right away.
 It is best to call the clinic to let staff know you are on your way so that they may prepare for your arrival.

 It is a good idea to have a first aid kit dedicated to your pet.
 Here are some of the things that you should include in your pet’s first aid kit.